Updated: Jul 26

 Many community college lineman training programs are tried to the traditional semester scheduling.
-Some programs that can be completed in two semesters include: The Bismarck State College Lineman Program, Holmes Community College Lineman Program, and the Maricopa County Community College Lineman Technology Program.
+Some programs that can be completed in two semesters include: The Bismarck State College Lineman Program and Holmes Community College Lineman Program.
 Some of the more lengthier lineman schools include the Minnesota Southwestern Technical College Powerline Technician Program (four semesters) and Nebraska Metropolitan Community College Applied Technology Program (four semesters).

 Does this make lineman school worth it?